-This section details implementing the visitor method RegexTransfer.visitMethodInvocation for the RegexUtil.asRegex run-time test.
+The rest of this section details implementing the visitor method RegexTransfer.visitMethodInvocation for the RegexUtil.asRegex run-time test.
 You can find other examples of visitor methods in LockTransfer and FormatterTransfer.

 1. Determine if the visited Node is of interest